CompEpigen/SeqDeconv_Pipeline/README.md

 ## Our evaluation results

-**This work is published in Briefins in Bioinformatics** Please find the results and our paper here [https://doi.org/10.1093/bib/bbac248
+**This work is published in Briefings in Bioinformatics** Please find the results and our paper here [https://doi.org/10.1093/bib/bbac248
 ](https://doi.org/10.1093/bib/bbac248)